 A real estate deal that I exposed sent a man to prison.
 The State Attorney filed charges after we exposed the trail of lost money, and a jury convicted him.

 While you’ve seen me on TV for more than a decade, it’s now time to spend more time with my young daughter and focus my storytelling online.
+We moved back to Kansas City to allow my daughter to grow up with her cousins.
 I’m excited for the new opportunities and expanding this blog to better serve you.